Champions Journey Planner

 • Hybrid approach (combination of above)

-Key Decision: Start small (5-15 Champions) and scale based on learning.
+Key decision: start small (5-15 Champions) and scale from learning.

 Look for Champions who have: